A night of drinking and arguing at the Coeur d’Alene Resort culminated in a teary call to 911 moments after a woman fell 12 stories to her death.

 That search warrant allowed police to scour the couple’s room at the luxury lakeside resort, where they seized a laptop, a ring, a watch, a purse, a cell phone and a prescription bottle made out to Hambrice.

 James told police he was inside when he heard a couple of thumps, then went outside and saw her lying on the first floor, where police declared her dead.

 Hambrice had been standing on the railing but James talked her down, then she went back outside, according to the minutes.

 “She threatened stuff like this.
 I never thought,” James told the 911 dispatcher, trailing off.

 Witnesses in the room below said they heard the couple argue and heard furniture moving and a sliding door open before “they saw something fly past the balcony,” according to the hearing minutes.

-A Kootenai County deputy coroner said Hambrice’s body landed in a way consistent with a fall.
-Had she been pushed or jumped, her body would have landed farther out, the coroner said.
+A Kootenai County deputy coroner said Hambrice’s body landed in a way consistent with a fall; had she been pushed or jumped, her body would have landed farther out than it did.

 But police are reviewing evidence and witness statements and awaiting finally toxicology reports before making a decision, said Sgt.
 Christie Wood.

 “They’re trying to be very meticulous in this,” Wood said.